lekkimworld/salesforce-tokenexchange-poc/README.md

 * Java `keytool` (comes with a JDK)

 ## Configuration ##
-Create a scratch, and configure it to allow Experience Cloud users to be created.
+Create a scratch org, and configure it to allow Experience Cloud users to be created.
 ```
 sf org create scratch --set-default -f config/project-scratch-def.json
 sf project deploy start -m Role